Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

-        "news_count": [integer],    # number of news about offers to buy profile (0 by default) "id": [integer],            # identifier of the user account "wallets": [string],        # list of dicts with user's wallets addresses "address": [string],                # wallet address to which user could refill coins/tokens "amount": 0 [integer],              # an active amount of coins/tokens "deposit": 0 [integer],             # a frozen amount of coins/tokens "unconfirmed": 0 [integer],         # is the number of coins/tokens that is not confirmed in the blockchain yet "coinid": [string]                  # type of the blockchain (ETH - Ethereum blockchain, QTUM - QTUM blockchain) }
+        "news_count": [integer],    # number of news about offers to buy profile (0 by default) "id": [integer],            # identifier of the user account "wallets": [string],        # list of dicts with user's wallets addresses "uid": [integer]                    # users id
+            "address": [string],                # wallet address to which user could refill coins/tokens "amount_active": 0 [integer],       # an active amount of coins/tokens "amount_frozen": 0 [integer],       # a frozen amount of coins/tokens or the number of coins/tokens that is not confirmed in the blockchain yet
+            "coinid": [string]                  # type of the blockchain (ETH - Ethereum blockchain, QTUM - QTUM blockchain) }
 ```